theamankumarsingh/amfoss-tasks/task-14/README.md

 Learnt application of many Linux commands such as ls, cat, man, find, cd, sort etc.
 Used google as a help to find usage of the commands I didn't knew before.
 I completed till Level 10 to 11.

-(**PS:** During formatting README.md file learnt that to represent space (as space is not allowed in a url) we can use %20, which is hexadecimal of ASCII 32.)
+(**PS:** During formatting README.md of this folder, I learnt that to represent space (as space is not allowed in a url) we can use %20, which is hexadecimal of ASCII 32.)

 ---